Sensor operating point calibration and monitoring of the ALICE Inner Tracking System during LHC Run 3: Introduction

 The detector is divided into an Inner Barrel (IB), with three layers, and an Outer Barrel (OB) with four layers (two Middle Layers, ML, and two Outer Layers, OL), and it is segmented into 192 Staves with a maximum length of about 148 cm (OL staves).
 Each IB stave is formed by 9 chips with independent high-speed data links with 1.2 Gb/s bandwidth each.
 The power to the chips is supplied directly through a Flexible Printed Circuit (FPC) wire-bonded to the sensors.
 For the OB staves, a single high-speed data link at 400 Mb/s allows the readout of groups of 7 chips each.
 The power supply is provided through external power and bias buses soldered to the FPCs.
 See Fig.~23 and 24 of Ref.~\cite{ALICE:2023udb} for more details.
 The Hybrid Integrated Circuit (HIC), also called the \textit{module}, comprises the group of chips interconnected by data links: one group for the IB and two groups for the OB.
 There are no other active components than the ALPIDE chips mounted on the detector staves.
 The detector barrels are cooled using a water cooling system that operates at sub-atmospheric pressure with a constant water flow and temperature.

 The readout of the detector can be either triggered or continuous.
-In the continuous mode, equally spaced triggers are continuously sent to the sensors, and the data are recorded for the full duration of the readout window.
+In the continuous mode, equally spaced triggers are continuously sent to the sensors, and the data are recorded for the full duration of each trigger signal (readout window).
 The trigger frequency, also called \textit{framing rate} in the following, generally varies between 11 and 202 kHz.
-In the triggered mode, randomly distributed physics triggers are sent to the sensors from the ALICE Central Trigger Processor (CTP)~\cite{Krivda:2016myl}, limiting the readout to specific events.
+In the triggered mode, pixel hits on the sensors are latched into the sensor memory and read out only if a physics trigger is sent from the ALICE Central Trigger Processor (CTP)~\cite{Krivda:2016myl} within a few microseconds after the event that generated them.
+This limits the readout to specific events.